New and forthcoming

 From the author of bestselling phenomenon Daughter comes a thrilling exploration of a marriage consumed by ambition and revenge . . .

-The perfect wife
+The perfect couple

 The perfect marriage

 The perfect storm